amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

      </ParameterList>
    </ParameterList>

-In this example, the timestep is increased by factor 1.2 when the nonlinear solver converges in 10 or less iterations.
+In this example, the time step is increased by factor 1.2 when the nonlinear solver converges in 10 or less iterations.
-The timestep is not changed when the number of nonlinear iterations is between 11 and 15.
+The time step is not changed when the number of nonlinear iterations is between 11 and 15.
-The timestep will be cut twice if the number of nonlinear iterations exceeds 15.
+The time step will be cut twice if the number of nonlinear iterations exceeds 15.

 Other parameters